[navigation]

 Subscription Beauty Brands and Services

-Services offering subscription boxes with skincare, perfumes, and makeup items are expected to reach $65 billion by 2027.
+Services offering subscription boxes with skincare, perfumes, and makeup items are expected to reach $124 billion by 2034.
 It's a convenient way to receive regular personalized beauty products tailored to customers' preferences.
 According to surveys, over 25% of Americans already use subscription boxes, and 32% are planning to join shortly.

 Ipsy, Birchbox, and Sephora Play! are the leaders in the beauty industry by the number of subscribers.

-Similar services offer beauty quizzes to determine customers' preferences, complexity, makeup and skincare use frequency, and other characteristics.
+Similar services offer beauty quizzes to determine customers' preferences, complexity, makeup, and skincare use frequency, and other characteristics.
 Before subscription boxes, people had to visit a store to grab a tester and then return if satisfied or keep on trying new products.

 Personalized Approach to Enhance Brand Loyalty

 Customers are more likely to stay with a business that knows their preferences and tastes and offers tailored products.
-Brands leverage modern beauty tech to track their consumers purchasing behavior and Google searches and offer AI and AR technology to customize their experiences.
+Brands leverage modern beauty tech to track their consumers' purchasing behavior and Google searches and offer AI and AR technology to customize their experiences.

 People don't like one-sided communication.
 Traditional shopping enabled them to talk to consultants and get desired tips.
 Online shopping, however, leaves them alone with screens.
 AI-powered solutions offer buyers chatbots and guides on fulfilling their needs.